mkenney/stability-badges/PROD-CHECKLIST.md

 ### Network
 - [ ] SSL is properly configured (validate with [SSL Labs](https://www.ssllabs.com/)).
 - [ ] Private services are only accessible via the private network.
+- [ ] A reasonable timeout is configured for all network requests.

 #